Doravirine, lamivudine, and tenofovir (Oral)

 Doravirine, lamivudine, and tenofovir combination is used to treat human immunodeficiency virus (HIV) infection in patients who have not been treated with antiviral medicines before, or in patients to replace their current HIV-1 medicines who have met certain doctor's requirements.
 HIV is the virus that causes acquired immune deficiency syndrome (AIDS).

-Doravirine, lamivudine, and tenofovir does not cure or prevent HIV infection or AIDS.
-It helps keep HIV from reproducing and appears to slow down the destruction of the immune system.
-This may help delay the development of problems that usually result from AIDS or HIV disease.
-It will not keep you from spreading HIV to other people.
-People who receive doravirine, lamivudine, and tenofovir may continue to have other problems usually related to AIDS or HIV disease.
+Doravirine, lamivudine, and tenofovir combination will not cure or prevent HIV infection or AIDS.
+It works by lowering the amount of HIV in the blood and will also help your immune system.
+This may help delay problems that are usually related to AIDS or HIV disease from occurring.
+This medicine will not keep you from spreading HIV to other people.
+People who receive this medicine may continue to have other problems usually related to AIDS or HIV disease.

 Before using doravirine, lamivudine, and tenofovir

-Appropriate studies have not been performed on the relationship of age to the effects of doravirine, lamivudine, and tenofovir combination in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of doravirine, lamivudine, and tenofovir combination in children weighing less than 35 kilograms (kg).
 Safety and efficacy have not been established.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.